Urbandale, Iowa

 Urbandale is a city in Polk and Dallas counties in the U.S. state of Iowa.
+The city was incorporated on April 16, 1917, and was a streetcar suburb of Des Moines.
 As of the 2020 census, the city population was 45,580.
-It is part of the Des Moines–West Des Moines Metropolitan Statistical Area.
+It is part of the Des Moines–West Des Moines Metropolitan Statistical Area and is the 12th largest city in Iowa.

+Urbandale grew rapidly in the 1960s and 1970s due to post–World War II economic expansion.
+In recent years Dallas County has been the fastest growing county in Iowa with population increasing more than 50% from 2010 to 2020.
+Even though Waukee is the main city in Dallas County that has increased population, the western part of Urbandale has also increased its population.

 History

 Before Urbandale was incorporated, citizens raised $2,000 to build a two room schoolhouse and by 1916 it was ready to be used.
 To avoid being part of the Johnston School District, it needed to establish their own school district and could be done if it was legally incorporated.

 Urbandale was incorporated as a city on April 16, 1917.
 In its early days, Urbandale served as a streetcar suburb of Des Moines with four coal mines.
+The cars mainly served coal miners and students attending Roosevelt High School or Des Moines North High School.
+Transit data showed that on one day, 4,900 passengers would use the service, with 10 total cars being used for a 15.2 mile long round trip.
 Urbandale served as the end of the "Urbandale Line" after plans to build a railroad from Des Moines to Woodward were abandoned because of right-of-way issues.
 The coal mines had closed by the end of the 1940s while streetcar service ended in 1951.
+Gas shuttle buses and curb liner operations took over the service, and many current DART bus routes follow the old paths of the streetcars.

 In 1956, The Suburban Press brought up Urban News which remains the only Urbandale-specific news publication in the city's history.
 By the summer of 1956, there were 800 people subscribed to the newspaper and by 1957 it had over 2,500 subscribers.

 In 1920, shortly after the city incorporated, Urbandale had 298 people.
 Its population in 1950 was 1,777, but the city grew rapidly after that along with the rest of Des Moines' suburbs.
 By 1970, Urbandale had 14,434 people, and in 2000 it had 29,072.
 Although most of the city's developed area is in Polk County, Urbandale has expanded westward into Dallas County in recent years.
+In 2019, Dallas County was the 8th fastest growing counties in the United States, with a 36% increase of population.
+Though most of the population growth was in Waukee, parts of western Urbandale also saw growth and expansion.

 In 2012, President Barack Obama held a re-election campaign rally at Living History Farms in Urbandale.